-Caxton was both the first to print a book in English, and the first English printer.
+William Caxton was both the first to print a book in English, and the first English printer.
 He realised the commercial potential of the new technology while working as a merchant in the Low Countries and Germany, birthplace of printing in Europe.
 Late in 1475 or early in 1476 Caxton set up his own printing press in London.
-Among his earliest books are two magnificent editions of the 14th-century classic, Chaucer’s Canterbury Tales: the first published in 1476 and the second, illustrated with woodblock prints, in 1483 (shown above).
+Among his earliest books are two magnificent editions of the 14th-century classic, Geoffrey Chaucer’s The Canterbury Tales: the first published in 1476 and the second, illustrated with woodblock prints, in 1483.

 Who was William Caxton?